studentkittens/lncs-pandoc/paper.md

 **Near-Field-Communication (NFC)**
 YubiKey in the version *Neo* supports connection via Near-Field-Communication (NFC).
-Therefore it's possible to have easy to use two-factor authentication with NFC-enabled smartphones.
+Therefore it is possible to have easy to use two-factor authentication with NFC-enabled smartphones.
 The YubiKey has only be touched to the smartphone which acts as NFC reader.
 It depends on the configuration and type of record but the most common one is the URI- and Text